August Men's Room

 Beach: Requiring the guy in your life to wear a Speedo will keep most fellow beachgoers at bay, especially when combined with faded tribal tattoos, excessive body hair, and/or gratuitous PDA.

 Loud music can also drive other sun worshippers away, but be sure to cater to the particular taste of your specific beach locale.
-While at one area beach, cranking “Free Bird” will act as human repellant, at another beach nearby, you may find that Lynyrd Skynyrd actually serves as social catalyst.
-When in doubt, blast opera,
+While at one area beach, cranking “Free Bird” will act as human repellent, at another beach nearby, you may find that Lynyrd Skynyrd actually serves as social catalyst.
+When in doubt, blast opera, Creed, or songs featuring bagpipes or accordion.

 Walking the Dog: A heavy chain leash and black leather muzzle on even the most diminutive and passive pup will send most folks running.
 Particularly effective when paired with a disturbing pet name like “Scab,” “Damian,” or “Mange.”